miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 To apply perspective, it divides $x_{clip}$ and $y_{clip}$ by the depth: $w_{clip}=z_{view}$.
 That creates a [vanishing point](https://en.wikipedia.org/wiki/Vanishing_point) right at the center of the camera.
 After this, clip space is translated so that the lower left corner of the cube is at the origin, and scaled to the appropriate resolution.
+That makes the vertex's $x$ and $y$ perfectly correspond to the appropiate pixel's location.
-Then, finally, the triangle rasterization algorithm can take over and render the scene.
+Finally, the triangle rasterization algorithm can take over and render the scene.

-So, we can finally take a look at what a shader does by default:
+I recommend you [look at the diagram again](http://localhost:1313/posts/screen-space-projected-lines/#the-rendering-pipeline) and take it in.
+After that, we can finally take a look at what a shader does by default:

 {{<highlight glsl "lineNos=inline">}}